maxgerhardt/pio-lorawan-example/README.md

 # PlatformIO LoRaWAN example

-A copy of [mbed-os-example-lorawan](https://github.com/ARMmbed/mbed-os-example-lorawan) this is compilable with PlatformIO.
+A copy of [mbed-os-example-lorawan](https://github.com/ARMmbed/mbed-os-example-lorawan) that is compilable with PlatformIO.

 # Settings